 - The Simpsons: after Homer joins the Stonecutters, he gives the secret handshake to his plumber so the plumber will fix his leaky basement pipes for free.

-- Bender proves he was part of the Robot House Fraternity in Futurama with this.
+- Bender proves he was part of the Robot House Fraternity in Futurama episode "Mars University" with this.
 His version is described as "close enough" — and he accidentally tears one of the other guy's fingers off.

-- In one episode of Sonic Sat AM, Robotnik replaces Sally with a robot duplicate.
+- Sonic the Hedgehog (SatAM): In one episode, Sonic the Hedgehog (SatAM), Robotnik replaces Sally with a robot duplicate.
 It's good enough to pass muster for most of the episode, but when it fails to perform the secret handshake, Sonic realizes something's up.

 - On Jimmy Two-Shoes, Lucius does this with a mechanical hand as a means of getting into his vault.